wds4/pretty-good/appDescriptions/curatedLists/v021Overview/singleListItemDetails.md

   />
 </span>

+To rate an item as belonging (or not) on the list, go to the List Item information page (below) and toggle the Endorse / Unendorse (thumbs up) or Block / Unblock (thumbs down) buttons under "rate this item."

-The smiley faces can be expanded to reveal techincal info about how the list is encoded and stored on nostr, as per the DCoSL [Concept Graph protocol](https://github.com/wds4/DCoSL/tree/main/dips/conceptGraph).
+The smiley faces can be expanded to reveal technical info about how the list is encoded and stored on nostr, as per the DCoSL [Concept Graph protocol](https://github.com/wds4/DCoSL/tree/main/dips/conceptGraph).

 (Smiley faces with tech info are invisible unless the "show developer details for nostr nerds" option is checked under the settings for Pretty Good.)